minttea25/TCPServerCore/README.md

     - `int SocketAsyncEventArgsPoolCount`: **[ReadOnly]** Determines the number of asynchronous processing event arguments (`SocketAsyncEventArgs`) of the socket based on the value specified by the user for `ClientServiceSessionCount`.

 ### Sessions
-- Users can create custom sessions by inheriting from the `Session` class and the `PacketSession` class.
+- Users can create custom sessions by inheriting the `Session` class and the `PacketSession` class.
 - The `SessionPool` pre-creates sessions. **Therefore, the `SessionFactory` parameter should create an empty session as the session's constructor is called before the service starts.
 Session members should be initialized in the abstract methods below.**
 - The `Session` has the following abstract methods:
-    - `void InitSession()`: Executed when the socket connection is successful and the session starts. **Initialize user members here.**
-    - `void ClearSession()`: Called when the socket is no longer valid and returns back to the pool.
     - `void OnConnected(EndPoint endPoint)`: Called when the socket is connected to the server. endPoint represents the endpoint of the connected server.
     - `void OnRecv(ReadOnlySpan<byte> buffer)`: Called when data is received through the socket and sliced into a single message.
 Takes the sliced buffer as an argument.
     - `void OnSend(int numOfBytes)`: Called when data is sent through the socket.
 Takes the number of bytes sent as an argument.
     - `void OnDisconnected(EndPoint endPoint, object error)`: Called when the connection is disconnected for the connected socket.
 Also called when Disconnect is called. `endPoint` represents the endpoint of the connected socket, and `error` contains the reason for disconnection.
     - `void OnRecvProcess(ArraySegment<byte> buffer)`: Called when data is received through the socket.
 Multiple messages may be included.
 If you need to override this function, you should slice multiple messages into units and then call `OnRecv(ReadOnlySpan<byte> buffer)` for each.
-    - `PacketSession`: Provides functionality to collect and transmit messages.
+    - `PacketSession`: Provides functionality to collect and transmit messages and to parse pre-defined packet types.
 Inherits from `Session` and internally implements `OnRecvProcess()`. **Even if `Send()` is called, the message is not immediately sent but stored in a queue.
 Later, the messages stored in the queue are actually sent through `FlushSend()`.
 Transmission criteria include the size and time of reserved messages.** Please check the values of `SessionSendFlushMinReservedByteLength` and `SessionSendFlushMinIntervalMilliseconds` in the `Defines` class.
 Typically, `FlushSend()` is executed infinitely inside a loop.

 ### Serializations
-- Serialization and deserialization for messages are primarily handled using `Google.Protobuf`.
+- Serialization and deserialization for messages are primarily handled using `Google.Protobuf` or `Google.Flatbuffers`.
+- `Google.Protobuf`:
     - The `MessageWrapper` class provides serialization capabilities for `Google.Protobuf.IMessage`.
     - By default, the following packet structure is used:
-    - `[size, 2][message_type, 2(or4)[message, N~]`
+    - `[size, 2][message_type, 2][message, N~]`
     - `MessageWrapper` has a member called `PacketMap`, which is a **Dictionary** type, and it is referenced during serialization/deserialization.
 This value stores the message type and its value in the `MessageManager` class.
+- `Google.FlatBuffers`:
+  - The `MessageWrapper` class provides serialization with PacketHeader.
+It creates a packet by adding the header before the data which is serialized by FlatBuffers.
+  - By default, the following packet structure is used:
+  - `[size, 2][packet_type, 2][data(table), N~]`
+  - `PacketHeader` is consist of Size(ushort, 2 bytes) and Id(ushort, 2 bytes). it uses memory laytou with `[StructLayout(LayoutKind.Sequential, Pack = 2)]` for compatibility with C++ struct.

 ### Loggings
 - Logging is used with `Serilog`.
 - `CoreLogger` is provided as a global variable, and logging sinks can be specified using `CreateLoggerWithFlag()`.
-Supports `CONSOLE`, `FILE`, and `DEBUG` logging.
+Supports `CONSOLE` and `FILE` logging.
-- `CoreLogger.CreateLoggerWithFlag()`: Allows specifying logging sinks (`CONSOLE`, `FILE`, `DEBUG`) in bit flag format and options using the `LoggerConfig` structure.
+- `CoreLogger.CreateLoggerWithFlag()`: Allows specifying logging sinks (`CONSOLE`,  `DEBUG`) in bit flag format and options using the `LoggerConfig` structure.
 Default Serilog options can be set with `LoggerConfig.GetDefault()` or specified directly by the user.
     - Example
     ```csharp
     var config = LoggerConfig.GetDefault();